 Use a bill management app if you would rather forego the use of automated processes.
-Whether you download something onto your phone, tablet, or computer, use one of these cheap apps to help you keep your bills in check.
+Whether you download something onto your phone, tablet, or computer, use a budgeting app to help you keep your bills in check.

 Move your bill payment dates around